jdreaver/rust-os/README.md

     - I'm pretty sure we are messing up GS _before_ this point
     - Also, right before this, the task was rescheduled from one CPU to another
 - BUG: when running shell in batch mode (e.g. `mount 2; exec /bin/hello`), it is not uncommon to see switch to idle task forever.
 I think the problem is a race condition in the virtio-block sleeping code, or even in the primitives we use to sleep while waiting.
-  - WAIT: This might actually be a false alarm.
-We kill the task after a successful exit and then go to idle task, and we just have to hit enter to re-print shell.
-Make sure this is actually a problem.
+  - Actually quite easy to repro with GDB when I was running `make run-debug CMDLINE='mount 2; exec async 2 /bin/primes 10000'`
+  - BE CAREFUL: sometimes this is a false alarm and you just have to hit Enter to re-print the shell.
+However, I've seen it consistently when running with `q35`, debugging, and no KVM acceleration
   - Maybe we should add some "sleep timeout" when waiting on a mutex to make this easier to debug.
-  - Actually quite easy to repro with GDB when I was running `make run-debug CMDLINE='mount 2; exec async 2 /bin/primes 10000'`

   ```
   Waiting for userspace task TaskId(6) to finish...